-Everyone is capable of being persuaded to do something that we did not want to do, and that susceptibility is what high-pressure religious communities and groups use to incrementally take over people's lives.
-High-pressure communities and groups do not start with something dramatic but with incremental efforts to control people's thoughts and lives little by little.
-New students and others experiencing major life transitions are often especially susceptible to high-pressure groups, which often seem extremely friendly, provide many opportunities for socializing, and seem to create stability in a time of change.
+Everyone is capable of being persuaded to do something that we did not want to do, and that susceptibility is what mind-control groups use to incrementally take over people's lives.
+Mind-control and cult-like activities do not start with something dramatic like the tragedy at Jonestown but with incremental efforts to control people's thoughts and lives little by little.

+New students and others experiencing major life transitions are often especially susceptible to mind-control groups, which often seem extremely friendly, provide many opportunities for community, and seem to create stability in a time of change.
 For that reason, these groups often try to recruit people in times of transition.
 However, unlike healthy spiritual and ethical communities, these groups do not ultimately support students' intellectual freedom and academic success, physical and mental health, and positive relationships with family and friends as part of a healthy, balanced life.

+Mind-control groups are not welcome at Tufts University and this information is provided to help you avoid these groups and to connect with Tufts' many healthy spiritual and other campus communities.
 Tufts University's policies for recognized religious and philosophical communities prohibit behaviors such as deceptiveness, proselytizing (outreach that involves pressure or exploits vulnerabilities), and harassment.
-Therefore, we strongly encourage students to begin their exploration for religious and philosophical communities with those listed on the University Chaplaincy website (http://chaplaincy.tufts.edu).
-For your protection and that of all members of the Tufts community, if you believe you have encountered a high-pressure community or group with controlling practices on campus, please contact University Chaplain Elyse Nelson Winger at elyse.nelson_winger@tufts.edu or call her at 617-627-6024.
+Therefore we strongly encourage students to begin their exploration for religious and philosophical communities with those listed on the University Chaplaincy website (http://chaplaincy.tufts.edu).
+For your protection and that of all members of the Tufts community, if you believe you have encountered a mind-control group on campus, please contact the University Chaplain at 617-627-3427.

-High-pressure religious communities and groups can be hard to recognize at first, and there is a spectrum in the aggressiveness of these groups' tactics.
-Some high-pressure groups seem to share some of the beliefs or features of mainstream religious groups-the issue is not their beliefs per se, but their emotionally abusive and destructive practices.
+Mind-control groups can be hard to recognize at first, and there is a spectrum in the aggressiveness of these groups' tactics.
+Some mind-control groups seem to share some of the beliefs or features of mainstream religious groups-the issue is not their beliefs per se, but their emotionally abusive and destructive practices.
 These groups seek to create an all-or-nothing reality and a situation in which people are totally dependent on the group-spiritually, socially, romantically, financially, and in every way.
+In the United States today there are an estimated 5,000 mind-control and cult-like groups.

-Some Characteristics of High-Pressure Religious Communities and Groups with Controlling Practices
+Some Characteristics of Mind-Control Groups